 Overall 21-5 seems to have found a good formula, noting that in a member survey in 2019, 97.2% of investors replied that they would be "likely" or "very likely" to recommend 21-5 to others.
 “We call it, Dreams fulfilled - Life Elevated,” said Tomas Bruun.

-Editorial Update: Since we published this article, 21-5 Corporate Office in Denmark has decided to pull out of the US market and not start any US based Associations.
-They are still going ahead with their new Canadian Associations.
+Editorial Update: Since we published this article, 21-5 Corporate Office in Denmark has decided to pull out of the US market and not start any US or Canadian based Associations.